kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/big-o.md

 In the *worst* case, an odd-length list is given.
 In this case, the function iterates over the entire list, and is therefore `O(n)`.

 When we're analyzing algorithms, we are typically interested in the worst case behavior when devising our big-O expression.
 This allows us to ignore conditional execution and just focus on the overall structure of the algorithm.
 This worst-case analysis is for theoretical purposes only.
 In real-world applications, the best case -- and how often it occurs compared to the worst case -- matters!

+Still, when someone asks for the big-O analysis of an algorithm, unless otherwise specified they are asking for the performance of the algorithm in the worst case.

 <blockquote>
 <p>